teachamantofish/ehelp/input/spec.rst

 Decision path
 =====================

 You'll often hear that system design starts with the prop.
 However, the performance of system components is so intimately intertwined that the specification of any piece has ramifications for all the others.
 Your choice of batteries, motor, electronic speed controller, or prop must inform your choices across the system.
-Failure to balance and tune the design holistically can easily result in a dangerous or inadequate eHelp system.
+Failure to balance and tune the design holistically can easily result in a dangerous or inadequate eharness system.

 Realistically, it doesn't matter where you start as long as the entire system produces the desired result.
 For example: